comanezz/the-monkees/README.md

 ### Features Left to Implement
 - "Book an Event" contact form: This feature already exist but I would like to be able to receive the information sent by the customer - I haven't learn how to do that yet.
+- "Book an Event" contact form: I would like to disable the possibility of sending a booking request when the dates are not available (date from the past or already booked).

 ## Technologies Used